-The following discussion of the principal United States federal income tax consequences of the purchase, ownership and disposition of a bond is based upon the advice of Arnold & Porter LLP, special United States counsel to the State of Israel.
+The following is a summary of the principal United States federal income tax consequences of the purchase, ownership and disposition of a bond.
 It deals only with bonds held as capital assets by their initial purchasers.
 This summary does not discuss all of the tax consequences that may be relevant to a particular holder in light of the holder's circumstances or to holders subject to special rules, such as: